ajfitzpatrick14/Airborne_Sonar/README.md

 **_Multi-modal sensor fusion for 3D airborne sonar imaging in hydrodynamic conditions_**

-This repo contains code for image reconstruction, simulations, and system analysis for photoacoustic airborne sonar imaging.
-More information on airborne sonar imaging can be found here.
+This repo contains code for image reconstruction, simulations, and system analysis for our photoacoustic airborne sonar imaging system.
+More information on airborne sonar imaging can be found [here](airbornesonar.stanford.edu).

 All example experimental and simulation data can be found here.
 Place the data in a folder on the path called 'Data'.